 There are 17 instances including 4 instances of al-deen and 13 instances of yawmi al-deen in the 17 verses across 13 suras of the Quran that state the event and the Judgment day: (1) God is the Master of Day of the Judgment, (2) the punishment of the Satan was due when he violated God’s order and refused to prostrate Adam but He granted him a respite until Day of the Judgment, (3) Abraham expected God’s forgiveness on the Judgment Day as he accepted Him to be Lord of the universe, (4) a miserable consequence of those on Day of the Judgment, who used to disbelieve in the resurrection and thought that no judgment will be occurring, (5) a clear confirmation of the event and the Judgment Day, (6) the disbelievers will enter Hell on the Judgment Day, (7) a reference of food and drink to be used to entertain the disbelievers on the Judgment Day, (8) those who worship God believe in the Judgment Day, (9) awesomeness of the Judgment Day, (10) Those who disbelieve in the Judgment Day have also disbelieved in the revelations of God, (11) those who believe and lead a righteous life will receive their reward on the Judgment Day from the Most Wise, and (12) those who fail to fulfill what God has made obligatory for them disbelieve in the judgment.

-However, we may also reflect to the facts that (1) we appreciate God focusing on 4 of His attributes: (a)the Lord of the universe, (b)the Most Gracious, (c)the Most Merciful and (d)Master of the Day of Judgment given in our specific words (sura al-Fatehah) that we recite 17 times in our daily 5 times prayer to guide us to the straight path keeping in mind that all command on the Day of Judgment belongs to Him as clearly defined in (82:19), (2) 13 words of sura al-Fatehah are recited upon completion of the word, al-deen in the verse 4 (1:4), (3) there is a clear indication that Salat, the prime source of nourishing our souls has a direct relationship, specially the sura al-Fatehah with the Judgment Day and (4) is not it surprising that God has used the same word (al-deen) both for the judgment and the religion while the religion is our way to receive either the recompense or the requital on the Judgment Day?
+However, we may also reflect to the facts that (1) we appreciate God focusing on 4 of His attributes: (a)the Lord of the universe, (b)the Most Gracious, (c)the Most Merciful and (d)Master of the Day of Judgment given in our specific words (sura al-Faatihah) that we recite 17 times in our daily 5 times prayer to guide us to the straight path keeping in mind that all command on the Day of Judgment belongs to Him as clearly defined in (82:19), (2) 13 words of sura al-Faatihah are recited upon completion of the word, al-deen in the verse 4 (1:4), (3) there is a clear indication that Salat, the prime source of nourishing our souls has a direct relationship, specially the sura al-Faatihah with a day of the Judgment and (4) is not it surprising that God has used the same word (al-deen) both for the judgment and the religion while the religion is our way to receive either the recompense or the requital on a day of the Judgment?

 God has associated the Judgment Day with the heavenly as well as the earthy events, which indicates that the Judgment Day is not merely a coincidence but a part of His master plan.
 In addition, the Quran teaches us that there is no less or more as well as no gray area or incompleteness when God is concern.
 Now, if any of us disbelieves in the Judgment Day claiming that judgment is taking every moment or makes a drama assuming something that would happen beyond the Last Day may be the violation of God’s laws or be the exceeding of limit given by God.
 However, our reckoning is taking place in every moment, and we will enter the Hereafter with our final records while we will receive from God what we precisely deserve on the Judgment Day.